-Mutations of factor V that make it resistant to its normal inactivation by activated protein C predispose to venous thrombosis.
+Mutations of factor V make it resistant to its normal inactivation by activated protein C and predispose to venous thrombosis.

 Activated protein C (APC), in complex with protein S, degrades factors Va and VIIIa, thus inhibiting coagulation.
-Any of several mutations to factor V make it resistant to inactivation by APC, increasing the tendency for thrombosis.
+Any of several mutations to factor V make it resistant to inactivation by APC, increasing the tendency for thrombosis (see Overview of Thrombotic Disorders).
 Factor V Leiden is the most common of these mutations.
 Homozygous mutations increase the risk of thrombosis more than do heterozygous mutations.

-Factor V Leiden as a single gene defect in European populations is present in about 5%, but it rarely occurs in native Asian or African populations.
+Factor V Leiden as a single gene defect is present in about 5% of European populations, but it rarely occurs in native Asian or African populations.
 It is present in 20 to 60% of patients with spontaneous venous thrombosis.

 Diagnosis is based on a functional plasma coagulation assay (eg, the failure of patient's plasma PTT to become prolonged in the presence of snake venom–activated patient protein C) and on molecular analysis of the factor V gene.